 Traditional desserts of Sri Lanka are

-Snacks for the day: You can taste the
+As snacks for the day, you can taste the

-"Roti" - a kind of pita bread made with
+"Roti" - a kind of bread made with flour

 sometimes it is cute and mixed with

 eggs, vegetables, or fried chicken on a

 Another snack is "Wade " which is made